veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

 ### 2.2 <a name="charge-normal-transaction"></a>Charge Transaction
 After you have a valid `token`, you can continue to the final step of payment and your credit card will be charged.

-Copy and paste the following code to charge transaction.
-Use your valid `token` as parameter on `VTPaymentCreditCard`.
+Use following code as a template.

 ```
 VTPaymentCreditCard *paymentDetails =